tim-js/timjs-workshop-01-javascript-citizens/README.md

 ## Who is it for?

 - Beginner & Intermediate JavaScript developers who want to discover the language at a deeper level
-- Advanced developers, who switched to JavaScript recently and want to understand its mechanics
+- Advanced developers, who switched to JavaScript and want to understand its mechanics

 ## Setup